Clark-SRD/beti/README.md

 ## Note on Hard-Coding

 The example output CSV file is hard-coded to demonstrate the expected output of the tool.
-In production, the tool uses an LLM to produce the responses, which is stochasitc in nature and may produce innacurate or unreliable results.
+In production, the tool uses an LLM to produce the responses, which is stochastic in nature and may produce innacurate or unreliable results.
 This phenomenon is localized to the beti-query-bedrock Lambda function, where we query an LLM.

 ## Contributing